-In addition, not only are you a quick Monorail ride away from Magic Kingdom, but you can also take the Monorail to the Transportation and Ticket Center and transfer to the EPCOT loop (note that as of this writing, the EPCOT Monorail loop is unavailable).
+In addition, not only are you a quick Monorail ride away from Magic Kingdom, but you can also take the Monorail to the Transportation and Ticket Center and transfer to the EPCOT loop.
 It may not be the quickest way to get to the park, but it does give you another option!

 Finally, all three Monorail resorts rank high among Disney fans.
 By staying at one of these three resorts, you’re selecting some of Disney’s most premium Deluxe accommodations.
 If you’re a foodie, you’ll also be just a Monorail ride away from fantastic dining at all three of the Monorail resorts.

 Cons For Staying at a Monorail Resort

 Since all three of the Monorail Resorts are considered Deluxe accommodations, you’ll be paying far more than you would at other hotels around Disney World.

 Also, keep in mind that because you’re right next door to Magic Kingdom, it means you will be very far from just about everything else in Disney World.
 If you plan on spending lots of vacation time at the other theme parks, Disney Springs, etc., you’ll want to account for the longer travel time.

 And since the Monorail Resorts are popular to visit by guests who are not staying there, you might experience more foot traffic around your resort from people with dining reservations and people resort hopping.